“Responsible gambling” is a phrase that, thankfully, is being used more and more often with modern gambling operators.

 Under the UK Gambling Commission, all gambling operators must offer provisions for responsible gambling to protect the welfare of their customers.

 The Gambling Commission uses a rulebook for operators – the LCCP (licence conditions and codes of practice) to which operators must adhere in order to comply with the law and with the terms of their licensing.

 There are many industry groups who work directly with gambling operators to promote responsible gambling.
-These include the GambleAware programme, the National Responsible Gambling Strategy, the Industry Group for Responsible Gambling and BeGambleAware.
+These include the GambleAware programme, the National Responsible Gambling Strategy and BeGambleAware.